Pyomo/pyomo/pyomo/contrib/pynumero/README.md

 Interfaces to Python solvers using the NLP API defined in `interfaces`.
 Only the solvers accessible through `SolverFactory`, e.g. `PyomoCyIpoptSolver` and `PyomoFsolveSolver`, should be considered core functionality.
+The supported way to access these solvers is via `SolverFactory`. *The locations of the underlying solver objects are subject to change without warning.*

 `examples`
 ----------